 This section will link to various webpages (mostly by Rick Landman)that give a look back to events in LGBT (gay), Jewish, German and Holocaust-related history; especially when they overlap.
 Examples, are events in the early LGBT Movement, to the inscription of the Other Victim Markers at the NYC Holocaust Memorial Museum in Sheepshead Bay, to early Marches for LGBT Rights, to new contingents in the NYC Steuben Parade.
 For more information, click on photo.

-This section will link to various webpages of Organizations that handle LGBT (gay), Jewish, German and Holocaust-related concerns; especially when they overlap.
+This section will also link to various webpages of Organizations that handle LGBT (gay), Jewish, German and Holocaust-related concerns; especially when they overlap.
 This is the main webpage for the International Association of Lesbian and Gay Children of Holocaust Survivors and several other second generation sites.
 Some are still listed for historical purposes, but they no longer exist.
-For more information, click on Organization icon.